Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

       todo!("Implement")
    }

-The macro requires the name of the contract given using the ``contract`` attribute, which should match the name in the corresponding attribute in |init|_ (``"PiggyBank"`` in our case).
-It also requires a name to identify this particular receive function using ``name``, this name together with the contract name have to be unique for a smart contract module.
+The ``contract`` attribute supplies the name of the contract to the macro.
+This name should match the name in the corresponding attribute in |init|_ (``"PiggyBank"`` in our case).
+It also requires a name to identify this particular receive function using ``name``.
+The name and contract attributes each have to be unique within a smart contract module.

 The return type of the function is ``ReceiveResult<A>``, which is an alias for ``Result<A, Reject>``.
-Here ``A`` implements |HasActions|, which exposes functions for creating different actions.
+Here, ``A`` implements |HasActions|, which exposes functions for creating various :ref:`actions<action-descriptions>`.

-.. rubric:: Actions

-A smart contract can produce 3 types of actions:

-- **Accept**: Accept incoming GTU.
-Always succeeds.
-- **Simple Transfer**: Transfer some amount of GTU from the balance of the smart contract instance to an account.
-- **Send**: Trigger receive function of a smart contract instance, with a parameter and an amount of GTU.

-Additionally there are two ways to sequence these actions:

-- **And**: Runs the first action, if it succeeds runs the second action, otherwise results in rejection.
-- **Or**: Runs the first action, **if it fails**, runs the second action, otherwise results in success.

-In this contract we will only need to use **Accept** and **Simple Transfer**.
+In this contract we will use the **Accept** and **Simple Transfer** actions.

 Inserting GTU
 -------------

-The first interaction we will specify for our piggy bank is how to insert GTU.
+The first interaction we will specify for our piggy bank is how to put money into it.
 We start with defining a receive function as:

 .. code-block:: rust